MateoLa/hello-plex/README.md

 v1.0.0 - HTTPS for local development: https://localhost.
 The example use a dockerized plex server as a reverse application.

-v1.1.0 - Use a different plex image source: plexinc/pms-docker.
+v1.1.0 - Use a different plex image: plexinc/pms-docker.

 ## Prerequisites